Are you an adviser? Go to Unbiased Pro

 When comparing Vanguard and Fidelity, the two cater to different types of investors, offering distinct benefits.

-Pros of Fidelity
+The pros of Fidelity

-Cons of Fidelity
+The cons of Fidelity

 • The range of products can be overwhelming for beginners.
+It's also a good idea to consider expert financial advice before investing.

-Pros of Vanguard
+The pros of Vanguard

 • Extremely low fees, particularly on passive funds.
+Fees are capped at £375 for accounts of over £250,000, so you know what to expect.

-• Simple, easy-to-understand investment choices.
+• Vanguard is simple to use with easy-to-understand investment choices.

-Cons of Vanguard
+The cons of Vanguard

 Vanguard or Fidelity: which should I choose?